 A tax allowance is available to companies employing researchers with scientific degrees or academic titles (including students applying for these titles).
-Under the incentive, the social contribution tax as well as the training fund contribution on these employees' wages will be 0% (instead of 19.5% and 1.5%, respectively), capped at a gross monthly wage of HUF500,000 (EUR1,600).
+Under the incentive, the social contribution tax as well as the training fund contribution on these employees' wages will be 0% (instead of 15.5% and 1.5%, respectively), capped at a gross monthly wage of HUF500,000 (EUR1,600) for researchers and HUF200,000 (EUR640) for students.
 These allowances are available with no specific time limitation.